 The Canine Section is responsible for assisting fellow officers with tracks, building searches, area searches, and vehicle scans.
 The Canine explosive teams are responsible for scanning buildings and/or open areas for explosive devices and can be used as a precautionary measure when events are scheduled.

-The Unit is comprised of four K-9 teams: Officer Justin Andrews and Tango (patrol); Officer Dennis Benden and Knight (explosives); Officer Steven Burroughs and Brody (patrol); and Officer Heather McLaughlin and Lucky (explosives).
+The Unit is comprised of three K-9 teams: Officer Justin Andrews and Tango (patrol); Officer Dennis Benden and Knight (explosives); and Officer Steven Burroughs and Brody (patrol).

 Day Shift Commander

 Lt.
 Chris Tippery

 Lt.
 Chris Tippery is the Commander for the Day Shifts.
 The day shift works from 7:00 a.m. to 5:00 p.m.

 Lt.
 Charles Smith is the Commander for the Evening Shifts.
 The evening shifts work from 4:00 p.m. to 2:00 a.m.